 Enjoying over 320 days of sunshine with its own micro-climate of mild winters and warm summers, the Costa Blanca has been noted by the World Health Organisation as one of the most environmentally perfect regions in the World.
 Many people with ailments such as arthritis, asthma and similar conditions find that their symptoms are alleviated upon moving here, and the area has seen a sharp increase in the number of ex-pats choosing to emigrate here in order to improve their standard of living and health for themselves and their families.
 The Costa Blanca North has large conservation areas both marine and rural where building heights, design and density are strictly controlled allowing the area to retain its Spanish charm and beauty despite the abundance of new build residential and commercial properties.
 Therefore, almost wherever you go in the Marina Alta region, the vistas are stunning, unspoiled and still typically Spanish.

 Whilst the Costa Blanca North has a very large ex-pat community comprised of many nationalities, it has not lost its Spanish identity, values or standards.
 Whilst the predominant language in the area is Castellano (commonly referred to as Spanish), the local language, Valenciano, is spoken widely by old and young alike.
 It is compulsory in all Spanish schools in the Valencian community and in some areas it is invaluable in order to secure work.
 Despite the natural tendency that many ex-pats have of not integrating with the indigenous population, the locals in most areas of the Costa Blanca welcome their “foreign” neighbours with a generous spirit, making it easier for newcomers to settle here happily.

-Alta Villas are based mainly in Jávea but also cover the nearby towns of Dénia, Moraira, Altea and inland to the Jalón and Orba Valleys.
-Other areas of interest are Alicante, Benidorm, Calpe and Valencia.
+Alta Villas are based mainly in Jávea but also cover the nearby towns of Dénia and Moraira and inland to the Jalón and Orba Valleys.
+Other areas of interest are Alta, Alicante, Benidorm, Calpe and Valencia.